 What is AppsFlyer's Pivot Table?

-AppsFlyer's Pivot table provides marketers with unparalleled deep analysis capabilities, speed and ease of use in a familiar format - without the need to download data or rebuild custom pivot tables.
+The Pivot table, an AppsFlyer premium feature, provides marketers with unparalleled deep analysis capabilities, speed and ease of use in a familiar format - without the need to download data or rebuild custom pivot tables.

 With Pivot, marketers can answer their complicated questions right from the AppsFlyer dashboard, collaborate with colleagues and improve their agility, adapting to new and emerging opportunities faster and more easily.
 Pivot saves you time and is incredibly simple to use.
 Pivot consists of an intuitive drag-and-drop mechanism for selecting the data you want to view.